 Big Inch Pipelines of WW II

-Two 1943 oil pipelines from Texas to the East Coast helped win World War II.
-“Big Inch” carried oil from East Texas oil fields.
+A government-industry partnership built two petroleum pipelines from Texas to the East Coast that proved vital during World War II.
+“Big Inch” carried oil from East Texas oilfields.
 “Little Big Inch” carried gasoline, heating oil, diesel oil, and kerosene.

-“Without the prodigious delivery of oil from the U.S. this global war, quite frankly, could never have been won,” says historian Keith Miller.
+“Without the prodigious delivery of oil from the U.S. this global war, quite frankly, could never have been won,” noted historian Keith Miller.

-“Besides, without the outstanding cooperation of the Petroleum Administration for War with the numerous oil companies of America, World War Two very likely would never have been won by the Allies either,” Miller adds.
+“Besides, without the outstanding cooperation of the Petroleum Administration for War with the numerous oil companies of America, World War Two very likely would never have been won by the Allies either,” Miller added in a George Washington University article.

 Thanks to a combined effort of the government and industry, two pipelines were constructed to carry oil from Texas to Midwest and East Coast refineries…and win the war.